PostHog/posthog.com/contents/docs/libraries/angular.md

 For any technical questions for how to integrate specific PostHog features into Angular (such as feature flags, A/B testing, surveys, etc.), have a look at our [JavaScript Web SDK docs](/docs/libraries/js).

-Alternatively, we've also written the below tutorials to help get you started:
+Alternatively, the following tutorials can help you get started:

 - [How to set up Angular analytics, feature flags, and more](/tutorials/angular-analytics)
 - [How to set up A/B tests in Angular](/tutorials/angular-ab-tests)